env0/env0-terragrunt-modules-detection-plugin/README.md

 **Currently, the plugin only support [Pr Plan](https://docs.env0.com/docs/plan-on-pull-request) and it will detect all modules change for specific PR.**

 ## Inputs
-The plugin doesn't support any inputs.
+The plugin doesn't require any inputs.

 ## Example Usage